ImperialCollegeLondon/ReCoDE-penalised-reg/docs/2-chapter-1-solutions.md

     toc_float: true
     toc_collapse: true
 ---
-**Q1: download the genetics dataset with the ID `GDS807`.
-Do you get the same objects?**
+# Q1: download the genetics dataset with the ID `GDS807`.
+Do you get the same objects?

+This dataset contains genetic information from patients suffering from breast cancer.
 We extract the data as before
 ```{r}
 raw_data <- getGEO('GDS807')
 eset_data <- GDS2eSet(raw_data, do.log2 = TRUE)
 ```
-We notice that an error regarding NaNs is obtained.
+We notice that an error regarding NaNs is printed.
 This is due to the log transformation working on negative data, but is not a concern as we will filter this out anyway.
-As an aside, look at Question 1b below for the first steps to running the analysis without log transformtions.

 We can check the objects in the `eset_data` object
 ```{r}